titoBouzout/dom-flair/readme.md

 ### Space Between Children Elements

-It could be improved like in horizontal-space-around and vertical-space-something-else
+This is semi-implemented.
+It could be improved like in horizontal-space-around and vertical-space-evenly.
+But Im not sure.

 attribute | description | status
 --- | --- | ---